Biden surveys Colorado wildfire damage, comforts victims - NewsBreak

 In mid-December, he visited residents of Dawson Springs, Kentucky, after a series of tornadoes tore through that state and seven others, killing scores of people.

-“We can’t ignore the reality that these fires are being supercharged” by the changing climate, he said.
-“The situation is a blinking code red for our nation.”

-Scores of people stood outside the recreation center as Biden spoke inside, and cheered as he left the area to return to the airport.

-After surveying the scene in Colorado, Biden and the first lady traveled to Las Vegas to attend Saturday's funeral for Harry Reid, the former Senate majority leader who died last week.
+After surveying the scene in Colorado, Biden and the first lady were to travel to Las Vegas to attend Saturday's funeral for Harry Reid, the former Senate majority leader.

+Reid died last week after a years-long battle with cancer at age 82.
+He and Biden had served together in the Senate.